Sustainable and low-waste dining in Amsterdam

 Not only does Mediamatic ETEN have an aquaponic garden - where a vast proportion of herbs and veggies are harvested for the restaurant - but their on-site research team delves into food-related experiments that promote seasonality and sustainability.
 Fermented, dehydrated and pickled ingredients find their way onto the ever-changing menu that is 100% plant-based.
 Keep an eye on the agenda for various workshops and events related to urban farming, foraging and food preservation.

-Tucked away between Diemen and the New Holland Park district, Elixer is a circular restaurant focusing on sustainability and good food.
+Tucked away at its new location in Oost, Elixer is a circular restaurant focusing on sustainability and good food.
 Not only do they allow locals to exchange allotment-grown vegetables for dining tokens, but they also organise monthly cooking sessions and ’swap’ markets with varying themes.
 Order à la carte - choosing from variations of Burgundian and Dutch classics - or be surprised by the chefs' three or four-course menu.

 NoordOogst Agricultural Project

 Just west of NDSM, the Noord Oogst Agricultural Project (website in Dutch) is home to several fascinating initiatives that inspire more green thinking.
 Eat freshly plucked veggies, sip local beers and delicious wines at POF, a restaurant that only serves produce grown in its immediate surroundings (except for coffee and cinnamon).
 Bacon is procured from local pigs and vegetables are grown directly in the garden.
 Nearby, the Friekens Brewery beer garden is an idyllic spot to sample fresh beers made using traditional recipes and natural ingredients grown locally.